An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Alkane Resources [ASX:ALK] [GR:AK7] (OTCQX:ALKEF) - Price AUD 0.78

-Alkane Resources Ltd has become a successful small gold producer; however they also have a large rare earths project, known as the Dubbo Rare Earths Project, in Dubbo Australia.
-The Company has proposed a two stage production start up so as to lessen the first stage CapEx from an estimated US$930M to US$480M.
+Alkane Resources Ltd has become a successful small gold producer; however, it also has a large rare earths project, known as the Dubbo Rare Earths Project, in Dubbo Australia.
+The Company has proposed a two-stage production start up so as to lessen the first stage CapEx from an estimated US$930M to US$480M.
 The Project is currently at the financing stage.

 Market cap is A$484m, mostly attributable to their gold operation.
 You can read more here.